Encrypting Heroku Key-Value Store with Your Encryption Key

 Step 4: Review and Complete

-Review the key policy and complete creation.
-Note the Amazon Resource Name (ARN) of your CMK.
+Review the key policy and complete the creation.
+Make note of the Amazon resource name (ARN) of your CMK.

 Step 5: Enable Automatic Key Rotation

-You can enable automatic key rotation by opening the info page for your key.
-At the bottom of the page, select the Key Rotation tab, check the box, and press Save.
+You can enable automatic key rotation by navigating to the info page for your key.
+In the Automatic key rotation

 Alternative: Use the AWS CLI